Last Updated on7 min read

 Objectives of HRM

-The primary objective of HRM is to place a competent and willing workforce into the right position and at the right time.
+The primary objective of HRM is to place a competent and willing workforce in the right position and at the right time.

 Further, it aims to obtain maximum individual development, desirable working conditions and at the same time, it focuses on contributing to the realization of the organizational goals.